pe2a/miniIOEx3G/README.md

 ![Image of MiniIOEx-3G](https://github.com/pe2a/miniIOEx3G/blob/master/doc/images/IMG_3367.jpg)

+*The terminal on which the IOs are located is specified on the MiniIOEx.*

 MiniIOEx-3G has standart **Metal Sheet** to be used in electrical panels and industrial fields.
 So, you can easily mount it your projects.
 MiniIOEx-3G has also industrial 2x12 push-in terminal.
 Because of this feature, you will not worry cable installation time and robustness.
 For the MiniIOEx Terminal, the reference ground for all inputs is the 0 V power contact.
 The wires can be connected without tools in the case of solid wires using a direct plug-in technique.

 MiniIOEx terminal features: